adamSumi/cs3251/README.md

 1) Figure out socket library documentation --Done
 2) Have client connect and authenticate w/ passcode -- done
 3) Send Messages -- done
-4) have SERVER SEND MESSAGES --> Current TODO
+4) have SERVER SEND MESSAGES -- done
-4) threading for multiple clients
+4) threading for multiple clients -- done
-5) fancy text stuff
+5) fancy text stuff -- some done, TODO
+6) how to close cleanly on client side -- TODO

 Process:
 Server on -> client on -> client connect/authenticate =>